 Being able to provide a home - not just beds, but a kitchen and communal living space - especially inspires me.
 Recently, parents with their 5 young children stayed at a home.
 I came by to drop off some extra items and got to watch the father play with the baby and see the other kids in their footie pjs piled up on the couch enjoying a cartoon before bed.
 I believe they made most of their meals in the kitchen, which was a significant savings for a family of their size.
 When they checked out, the parents told me how it simply would not have been possible for them to take a vacation like this at a hotel.
 It moved me to know that I helped give these parents and children something so precious.

 My mother probably would have had a bed & breakfast, but instead ran a small business to support my dad's dreams.
 Even still, she had a comfortable lounge, complete kitchen, full time cook, and little touches like scented candles so that clients felt at home.
 She hosts a Thanksgiving dinner for 40+ so that friends, family, friends of family, family of friends, etc can experience belonging and being part of something special.
 I inherited her love for hospitality, combined with my father's outgoing nature.

 I've had the good fortune to travel internationally a bit.
 I'm learning and eventually will be able to speak French, Spanish, Italian and perhaps some other languages.
 I want to be able to communicate with people globally in their own language, whether they are visiting me or I'm visiting them.

 I also deeply enjoy exploring the city in which I live.
+San Francisco is a magical, ever-evolving and vibrant place.
 Even after living in LA for 30+ years, I was always learning something new and discovering special qualities.
 There is so much happening in San Francisco, one can be a "tourist" in this city and never get bored.
 There isn't enough time in the day to attend all the events and try all the restaurants, etc. I appreciate when my guests tell me about their SF adventures.